 To have a thriving firm or any business, all departments must work as a team.
 This couldn’t be more true when enforcing a new sales enablement strategy.
-For this to work, your client-facing roles and marketing efforts must be married together.
+For this to work, your sales and marketing teams must be married together.
 As most of us know, to have a happy marriage, you’ll need to talk to one another to have a healthy relationship.

 That means having you or your attorneys inform those in marketing on what content clients find most valuable.
 At the same time, you and your attorneys must commit to your training and put what you learned into action.

 Many companies have seen drastic losses from sales and marketing misalignment—costing them around $1 trillion per year in decreased sales productivity and wasted marketing efforts.
 That’s trillion with a T.

 Nowadays, there are a plethora of tools at your disposal to encourage your team to thrive, including:

 • CRM – Or customer relationship management.
 This tool allows you to track customers by placing them in one database, accessible by all departments.
 This makes it easy for your team to organize clients and build strong relationships with them.

 • Content Management System – Keeping all your content in one place allows your team members to search for valuable material to give to clients.
 In fact, some forms of content management use an algorithm to automatically produce the right content at the right time and for the right situation.
 Pretty cool, huh?

 • Onboarding – Many companies expect it to take a while to get your team up to speed on the sales process.
 An iron-clad sales training plan ensures that new hires quickly adopt principles and start closing deals for the firm.

 • Ongoing Training – Studies show that 84% of sales teams forget their training in the first three months.
 Reinforcing sales enablement best practices through virtual or in-person training keeps information fresh in your team's minds, so their knowledge doesn’t diminish.